 Most students have the option to either submit SAT or ACT scores as part of their admission file, or withhold them altogether from consideration.
-Students must either arrange for official scores to be sent from the testing agency or check "no" in response to the Standardized Test Score Consideration question on the Common Application Supplement.
+Students who wish to submit scores must arrange for official scores to be sent to Ithaca College from the testing agency.

 - Students who are home-schooled or who attend high schools that provide only descriptive report cards (rather than alphanumeric grades) must submit either SAT or ACT scores.

 - Applicants whose native language is not English are required to submit official results of a test of English proficiency.